satyapan/satyapan.github.io/README.md

-# Satyapan Munshi

-## Welcome to My Personal Website
+# Welcome to My Personal Website

 Hello!
 I'm Satyapan Munshi, a PhD student.
 Welcome to my personal website where I share my projects, blog posts, and more about my journey in astronomy.